vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/a-heuristic-approach-to-debugging.md

    Note that `-k` only skips SSL validation for cases where HTTPS is not used or when using untrusted/self-signed certificates.
-Be aware that it is possible for Layer 7 HTTP firewall rules that are in place, and sometimes Layer 4 TCP/IP & UDP is not blocked when running a Netcat check command.
+Be aware that it is possible for Layer 7 HTTP firewall rules that are in place, and sometimes Layer 4 TCP/IP & UDP is not blocked when running a netcat check command.
 This could indicate that there is a firewall in place.

    `tcpdump` is tool that you can use to inspect packets on the host machine, including TCP packets for an `RST` or `Reject` on `ACK`.
 A reference for `tcpdump` can be found [here]